 Ingredients and Substitutions

-If you have celiac, make sure to triple-check your soy sauce and teriyaki sauce for hidden sources of gluten.
-I personally use homemade, gluten-free teriyaki sauce for this Hawaiian sheet pan dinner.
+- Soy sauce and teriyaki sauce: If you have celiac, make sure to triple-check your soy sauce and teriyaki sauce for hidden sources of gluten.
+I personally use homemade, gluten-free teriyaki sauce for this Hawaiian chicken sheet pan dinner.

-The vegetables listed can be exchanged for others depending on what you have in the fridge.
-Just know that the cooking time may differ, or the texture may not stay as crisp (something like tomatoes obviously add a lot of water).
+- Vegetables: The vegetables listed can be exchanged for others depending on what you have in the fridge.
+Just know that the cooking time may differ, or the texture may not stay as crisp (something like tomatoes obviously adds a lot of water).

-Bone in chicken thighs can work but the cooking time will need to be altered as they take longer.
+- Boneless, skinless chicken breasts: These work best for sheet pan meals.
+Though bone-in chicken thighs can work, the cooking time will need to be altered as they take longer.
 Make sure they’re cooked to 165F before serving.

 Step 1: Chop the vegetables and place them on a lined baking sheet.
 Mix the sauce.